netket.vqs.MCState#

 n_samples_per_rank#

-The number of samples generated on every jax device or MPI rank at every sampling step.
+The number of samples generated on every JAX device at every sampling step.

 parameters#